century3/jobsearch_mcp_server/README.md

-# Chapter 4.6 MCP Project
+# Job Search  MCP Project

 This folder contains the MCP job-search demo used in Chapter 4.6.